 Many states and countries are starting to open up, but there is a sense of caution.

 We have heard about the choir practices where members of a choir got Covid 19 following a rehearsal.
-We have also heard about indoor sporting events where athletes got sick after the game.
+Also, we have heard about indoor sporting events where athletes got sick after the game.
 We want to get back together, but we also want to be safe.
-We want to know the best way to balance these competing ideas.
+Bottom line is we want to know the best way to balance these competing ideas.

 When we sing or take part in athletics inside, there is more spread of aerosol droplets from our breath.
 At first, some doctors recommended canceling ALL sports and music in schools until there is widespread immunity to Covid 19.
 But, there are ways to make these activities safe.
 It is important to look at these ideas.